 While she continued to teach and tutor as a volunteer, she completed business school at the University of British Columbia and started a corporate job.
 To remain true to herself, Mikaela spent her days off in the mountains backpacking, recognizing it as the source of clarity and peace in her life.
 Believing it was possible to combine her two passions, nature and education, she found Soaring Eagle Nature School’s Apprenticeship Program for aspiring instructors.

-After the year-long Apprenticeship Program, Mikaela instructs and leads communications and administration for Soaring Eagle Nature School programs.
+After the year-long Apprenticeship Program, Mikaela leads communications and administration for Soaring Eagle Nature School programs.

 She is inspired that many lessons and experiences she had as a child at the river by her house collecting caterpillars and pretending to be an explorer surviving outdoors are something she gets to do at Soaring Eagle.
 She sees Soaring Eagle programs filling the gap of traditional education, allowing for self-exploration and growth with teachings determined by an individuals’ curiosity and passions.